top of page

 How to Sprout Buckwheat Groats

+I did not know that you could sprout buckwheat groats.
 I discovered buckwheat accidentally, in an organic food store, in New Zealand.
-I like exploring different foods and products on the shelves.
+After dropping my son in kindergarten, I would explore organic foods and produce on the shelves.
 There was this grain, that I had never seen before.
 I browsed to learn that it is gluten-free and healthy.
-Sprouting buckwheat groats is pretty simple.
-We'll see how.
+I also tried the buckwheat flour, but that's a story for another time.

 What is Buckwheat?

-For people like me, who don't know what buckwheat is; it is a pseudo-cereal (1).
+For someone like me, who doesn't know what buckwheat is; it is a pseudo-cereal (1, 2, 3).
 It means buckwheat is not a real grain.
 Also, it is not related to wheat as the name suggests.
-Buckwheat is a gluten-free pseudo cereal (2).
-Surprisingly, it is a complete protein like Quinoa with all the essential amino acids.
-Therefore, it is a wonderful choice for vegans and vegetarians.
+Buckwheat is a gluten-free pseudo cereal (4, 5, 6).
+Surprisingly, it is a complete protein like Quinoa with all the essential amino acids (7, 8, 9).
+Therefore, it is a wonderful plant-based protein for vegans and vegetarians.

-Additionally, buckwheat has many health benefits and can act as a prebiotic (3).
-Hence, it is a good option for people with celiac disease (4) and gluten intolerance.
+Additionally, buckwheat has many health benefits and can act as a prebiotic (10, 11, 12 13).
+Hence, it might be a good option for people with celiac disease (14, 15, 16, 17, 18) and gluten intolerance.
+However, individual responses may vary.

 Is it okay to Eat raw Buckwheat?